quantumsheep/tododo/README.md

 We are using `Feature Branch + Merge Requests` git workflow which means that feature branches will be used for each new functionality and that it needs a merge request that will be reviewed for it to be pushed into `master`.

 [Karma's git commit message convention](https://karma-runner.github.io/4.0/dev/git-commit-msg.html) is what we use to name our commits.

+# Application functionalities
+Tododo lets you create todo-lists for tasks tracking and management.

+On the technique side it uses React for the front-end and Node for the back-end (also called API here).

+Tests are made with Jest and done automatically on Pull Requests.